9 work history resume writing tips

 4. Are you up to PAR?

 PAR stands for Problem Action Results and is a good starting point for thinking about your accomplishments.
 What types of challenges did you face?
 What actions did you take to overcome the problems?
 What was the result of your efforts, and how did your performance benefit the company?
-Write down a list of your PAR accomplishments and incorporate the most impressive ones into your resume.
+Write down a list of your accomplishments and incorporate the most impressive ones into your resume.

 5. Lead with your work's outcomes